acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 Introduction
 ---------------------------
 In congruence with servicing the biomedical research community via the development of robust, bioinformatic tools and services, the BV-BRC is equally commited to servicing the needs of our ever-growing community of educators.
-The *BV-BRC For Educators* community was formally developed
+The *BV-BRC for Educators* community was formally organized to create a centralized network for the creation and publication of educational workspaces, exercises, and workflows by educators, for educators. *BV-BRC for Educators* will be used to support our educational community through:

+* **Open Access**.
+The BV-BRC provides users with free bioinformatic resources, open to all students and instructors registered with the platform.
+* **Reproducibility**.
+The sharing of educational material through public workspaces allows for open access of workflows, exercise documents, and sample data, providing consistent results for both instructors and students.
+* **A simple, graphical user interface**.

 * `How to Search for Data in the BV-BRC <https://www.youtube.com/watch?v=FCjAQPBG4po&list=PLWfOyhOW_OasplFHZWMZ_N4xDgZfA_EXi>`_
 * `How to Annotate Viral Genomes in BV-BRC <https://youtu.be/Qt78mzeG64E>`_